Can’t stop the VM in Proxmox? We can help you do it.

 Conclusion

-In this article, our Support Engineers have covered different ways to stop a VM in Proxmox, both from the web interface and the CLI.
+In this article, our Support Engineers have covered various methods for stopping a VM in Proxmox, including both web interface and CLI options.

 We have also discussed common issues that may arise, such as a locked VM or a timeout error, and provided step-by-step instructions on how to troubleshoot and fix these problems.